MatthewRock/cl-sandbox/README.md

 NIL
 ```

-Now let's go back to our example.
+Now let's head back to the http example.
 Since our package "MY-PACKAGE" used drakma, we would like to see if we can access its external symbols:

 ``` common-lisp
 |sandbox-home640|> *drakma-version*